We are reviewing options for setting heavy vehicle charges from 2023-24 onwards following the recent heavy vehicle charges determination.

 State and territory governments use this money to recover what they spend to maintain and improve roads for heavy vehicles.
 The NTC advises transport ministers on these charges.

-Through our review of PAYGO, we're exploring if the method we currently use to calculate charges is still fit for purpose.
-We’re also looking at how possible changes could be implemented.
+Through our review of PAYGO as part of the determination, we explored if the method we currently use to calculate charges is still fit for purpose.
+Now, we are looking at how new heavy vehicle charges could be implemented from 2023-24 onwards.

 Why are we reviewing PAYGO?

 The PAYGO model was introduced in 1992.
 Transport ministers ask the NTC to review the model about once every five years.

 The process of reviewing how charges are set is called a determination.
 Typically, a determination will develop multiple options and implementation scenarios for ministers to choose from.